noerotgerdev-ai/full-stack-open/part0/05-diagramSPA.md

     server-->>browser: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate server

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of browser: The browser executes the function that renders the notes
 ```